Testimony (Volkov book): Shostakovich and Volkov

-Friends' attitudes
+Reactions from Shostakovich's family and friends

 Each side of the debate has amassed statements opposing or supporting the book's authenticity.
 In 1979, a letter condemning the book was signed by six of the composer's acquaintances: Veniamin Basner, Kara Karayev, Yury Levitin, Karen Khachaturian, Boris Tishchenko and Mieczysław Weinberg.
 Initially, the book was also criticised by the composer's son, Maxim, but later he and his sister Galina have become supporters of Volkov.
-The widow Irina continues to reject the book.
+Shostakovich's widow, Irina, continued to reject the book.

-Supporters of the book discount the statements of those who were still in the USSR at the time as extorted or fabricated.
-They point to endorsements of the book by emigres and after the fall of the USSR, including Maxim and Galina Shostakovich.
+Supporters of the book discount the statements of those who were still in the Soviet Union as extorted or fabricated.
+They point to endorsements of the book by emigres and after the fall of the Soviet Union, including Maxim and Galina Shostakovich.

 However, endorsing the factuality of the book does not necessarily mean endorsing it as what it claims to be, i.e., the authenticated memoirs of Dmitri Shostakovich.
-For instance, Maxim Shostakovich has said that the book gives a true picture of the political situation in the USSR and correctly represents his father's political views, but continues to speak of the book as being "about my father, not by him".
-In 1980, after defecting from the USSR, he denied the book was his father's memoirs.
+For instance, Maxim Shostakovich has said that the book gives a true picture of the Soviet political situation and correctly represents his father's political views, but continues to speak of the book as being "about my father, not by him".

+In 1980, after he had defected from the Soviet Union, he denied the book was his father's memoirs.

-Others who endorse the book are not necessarily even aware of the questions about Shostakovich's signatures raised by Laurel Fay (see above, Recycled material) and therefore their competence in judging the book's authenticity as Shostakovich's memoirs (as opposed to its factual authenticity) is in question.
+Others who endorse the book are not necessarily even aware of the questions about Shostakovich's signatures raised by Laurel Fay (vide supra, Recycled material) and therefore their competence in judging the book's authenticity as Shostakovich's memoirs (as opposed to its factual authenticity) is in question.
 Also, they include musicians whose personal acquaintance with Shostakovich was extremely limited (e.g., Vladimir Ashkenazy).

 The claim that the condemnation of the book by the six Soviet composers was extorted or fabricated is also questionable.
-None of the five composers who were still living in the 1990s has disassociated himself from the condemnation after the fall of the USSR.
-Kara Karayev died in 1982, but his son Faradzh Karayev has testified in 1999 that his father had read the German translation of Testimony and told his family that "Mitya [Dmitri Shostakovich] couldn't have written this, let alone allowed its publication.
+None of the five composers who were still living in the 1990s has disassociated himself from the condemnation after the fall of the Soviet Union.
+Kara Karayev died in 1982, but his son Faradzh Karayev has testified in 1999 that his father had read the German translation of Testimony and told his family, "Mitya [Dmitri Shostakovich] couldn't have written this, let alone allowed its publication.
 It is clearly a fabrication".
 (This claim is also supported by Kara Karayev's diary entries from the same period.)
 In an article written in the same year, "The Regime and Vulgarity", Elena Basner has told that her father Veniamin Basner, Mieczysław Weinberg (both of whom died in 1996), and Boris Tishchenko were also acquainted with (and indignant about) the book before signing the condemnation.

-As a translator of Testimony, the Finnish musicologist Seppo Heikinheimo (1938–1997) had a copy of the Russian-language manuscript of Testimony in his possession, and he claims that he showed the text to dozens of Russian musicians, many of whom knew Shostakovich.
+As a translator of Testimony, the Finnish musicologist Seppo Heikinheimo had a copy of the Russian-language manuscript of Testimony in his possession and claims that he showed the text to dozens of Russian musicians, many of whom had known Shostakovich.
 According to Heikinheimo, Mstislav Rostropovich (in 1979) considered that Testimony is authentic, as did Rudolf Barshai, Kirill Kondrashin, Yuri Lyubimov, Gidon Kremer, Emil Gilels, and Sviatoslav Richter.